You better watch out, you better not cry.

 Better not pout, I’m telling you why…

 Yes, it’s that time of year.
 Maybe you have your ‘Elf on the Shelf’ out.
 We know Santa’s been checking and updating his list all year, but it’s never too late to end up on the ‘Naughty List.’
 And let’s face it, horror movies are filled with creepy kids.
-For this festive edition of The Chopping Block, I take a look at some of the naughtiest kids in horror movies.
+From the 1950’s The Bad Seed to Stephen King’s Children of the Corn, killer kids are a recurrent trope in the genre.
+Every horror generation seems to get its very own ‘kids who kill‘ movie.
+And while they’re not always scary or always kids – Orphan, we’re looking at you – they manage to get under our skin like a checkout line temper tantrum.
+Below are some of the naughtiest kids in horror movies.
 So hold on to your gift receipts because some of the kids are waking up to an empty Christmas tree.

 In the 2000’s, British media was consumed with a moral panic over ‘chavs.’
 You may be asking yourself, what’s a chav?
 It was a British slang term for lower-class white teen subculture.
 Chav’s had all the typical swagger of rebellious youth coupled with an appropriation of designer clothing labels.
 Not one to miss out on a good moral panic, the horror genre capitalized on British public concern with Eden Lake.
 A relatively unknown Michael Fassbender starred in this movie about a couple terrorized during a lakeside retreat by a pack of hoodie-wearing teens.
 The brashness and entitlement of teen played to all the fears of middle-class Britain.
 Brett, the chav’s de facto leader, painted a chilling portrait of a teen psychopath.
 Eden Lake is a hidden gem of a movie.